sophiaponte/prefect-legacy/docs/orchestration/integrations/pagerduty.md

 ### In PagerDuty

-First, make sure you have a configured PagerDuty service to connect with Prefect.
+First, make sure you have a configured PagerDuty service to connect with prefectlegacy.
 From the **Configuration** menu in PagerDuty, select **Services**.

 There are two ways to add an integration to a PagerDuty service: